danielprofili/cs1371-personal/README.md

 # cs1371-personal
-My personal shortcut scripts for CS1371-related things
+Personal scripts and functions written for CS1371.